The Resiliency of NYC Supply Chains

 , New York

 Confirmed SpeakerSandra Rothbard earned a Master’s degree in Urban Planning from New York University, Wagner.
 Since graduating, she has worked for the New York City Office of the Public Advocate on transportation and land use issues, the Mayor’s Office of Long-Term Planning and Sustainability on solid waste management and the NYC Department of Transportation in the Office of Freight Mobility.
-Currently, she serves as the Director of Supply Chain Logistics for NYC Emergency Management where she oversees various programs that support the movement of critical supplies and equipment before during and after an emergency.
+Most recently, she served as the Director of Supply Chain Logistics for NYC Emergency Management overseeing various programs that support the movement of critical supplies and equipment before during and after an emergency.
 She is a member of the American Planning Association, serves as the secretary of the Land Use Committee for Brooklyn Community Board 2 and is a founding board member of the Urban Assembly School for Global Commerce.

 , Port Authority of New York and New Jersey